algosup/2024-2025-project-3-quickest-path-team-7/Document/Functional/FunctionalSpecifications.md

   - Validation is conducted only once during system initialization.
   - If validation fails, the system halts to prevent errors in downstream computations.
 - **Performance**:
-  - Although efficient algorithms are used, computational speed is not critical since validation is a one-time process.
+  - DFS and BFS are efficient algorithms for these tasks, making the process scalable for large datasets.

 **Error Handling**:
 - If cycles are detected: